 By using this link you are consenting to the Society storing your personal data until such time as your query is resolved

 Buxton Local History Society programme of events.

 24th January.
-Buxton in context - Arts & Crafts Architecture.
+Roman Buxton – the evidence.
 Trevor Gilman.

 28th February.
 AGM.